11 Benefits of Conversion Rate Optimization and Best Practices

 You can do the same for any other conversion rate.
 Just replace the total transactions by the total email signups, webinar attendees, or any other metric.
 You can also replace the total site visits with the total page visits for a given web page.

 Once you know your conversion rate, you’ll want to increase it.
 That’s natural.
-Conversion optimization refers to the process of improving every element of your website so you encourage more conversions.
+Conversion rate optimization (CRO) refers to the process of improving every element of your website so you can boost conversions.

 The smallest thing can impact your conversion rate.
 For instance, the background color of your CTA button might convince people to convert or fail to grab them altogether.
 A/B test different colors to figure out which works best with your audience.